ThomasKaiser/sbc-bench/README.md

 </details>

 Frequency capping is the try to compensate for the voltage drops preventing the SBC from crashing.
-The SoC's various engine's clockspeeds are lowered immediately (ARM cores to 600 MHz prior, with RPi 5 now to 1000/1500 MHz) and performance will suffer a lot.
+The SoC's various engine's clockspeeds are lowered immediately (ARM cores to 600 MHz with RPi 2-4, now with RPi 5 down to 1000/1500 MHz) and performance will suffer a lot.
 Since a few years fortunately those under-voltage events are also logged in kernel ring buffer when running with Raspberry Pi Ltd.'s kernels as such `sbc-bench`'s detailed output will contain a section like this:

 <details>
   <summary>Multiple voltage drops on a RPi 4B while benchmarking</summary>